Meet Our RGSs

 Peter Benson (pbenson@) hails from the coast of Virginia.
 He’s an introvert but occasional performer, an amateur photographer of off-the-map locations, and a writer.
 As a certified scuba diver he’s swum with sharks and barracudas and found them to be delightful companions.
 His nieces and nephews describe him as a storyteller and voice-actor.

-A 5th year in the English department, Peter studies eighteenth-century literature, theology, and speculative fiction.
+A 7th year in the English department, Peter studies nineteenth-century literature, theology, and speculative fiction.
 Prior to his current studies he attained masters degrees in divinity and literature.
 Ask him about ghosts and androids.